• Target level of study

 Coastal Engineering

-From the foothills to the sea, passing through lagoons and wetlands, we have been living along the coastline since the dawn of time, and we will continue to do so because the coastline is the gateway to the ocean, a source of wealth, pleasure and peace, an environment closely linked to the development of civilizations.
-But the coastline forms a geo-ecosystem that is very sensitive to human action.
+From the foothills to the sea, via lagoons and wetlands, we've been living along coastlines since the dawn of time; and we'll continue to do so, because the coastline is the gateway to the ocean, a source of wealth, pleasure and peace, an environment intimately linked to the development of civilizations.
+But the coastline is a geo-ecosystem that is highly sensitive to human activity.
 It is also particularly exposed to the effects of climate change.
-Finally, it is an environment that is familiar to everyone, but in fact very difficult to understand in its functioning, as the couplings between water, air, sand, rocks, and living organisms are numerous and complex.
-For all these reasons, the coastline is at the heart of many scientific questions related to hydro-morphodynamics and associated sciences.
-These questions are themselves strategic for the future of development and habitat in coastal areas, the management of coastal and marine natural areas, resource management (marine energy, sandy stock, freshwater in coastal areas), the quantification of coastal hazards and risks, and the design of innovative protective devices that respect the natural environment.
+Lastly, although it's a familiar environment, it's actually very difficult to understand how it works, given the many complex interactions between water, air, sand, rocks and living organisms.
+For all these reasons, the coastline is at the heart of many scientific questions linked to hydro-morphodynamics and associated sciences.
+These questions are themselves strategic for the future of coastal development and housing, the management of natural coastal and marine areas, resource management (marine energy, sand stocks, freshwater in coastal areas), the quantification of coastal hazards and risks, and the design of innovative protection systems that respect the natural environment.

-The Master's degree in Coastal Engineering, Dynamics and Sustainable Development [GCL] trains students specializing in the study and management of coastal and port areas, based on the acquisition of skills in geotechnics and coastal engineering, coastal risk analysis, characterization of the environment through imaging and geophysics, and a solid foundation in the observation, measurement, and simulation of hydrodynamic and morphodynamic processes in the marine and port environment.
+The Coastal Engineering, Coastal Dynamics and Sustainable Development Master's degree [GCL] trains students to specialize in the study and management of coastal and port areas, based on the acquisition of skills in geotechnics and coastal engineering, coastal risk analysis, environmental characterization using imagery and geophysics, and a solid foundation in the observation, measurement and simulation of hydrodynamic and morphodynamic processes in marine and port environments.

 https://www.mention-geosciences.org/